Caspian Sea: Environmental degradation

-It is calculated that during the 21st century, the water level of the Caspian Sea will decrease by 9–18 m (30–60 ft) due to the acceleration of evaporation due to global warming and the process of desertification, causing an ecocide.
+It is calculated that during the 21st century, the water level of the Caspian Sea will decrease by 9–18 m due to the acceleration of evaporation due to global warming and the process of desertification, causing an ecocide.

-Under medium to high emission scenarios, a decline towards the top end of 18 metres could mean an area of up to 143,000 square kilometres converting to land, a 37% reduction to current water area.
-Under such a scenario all ecologically significant areas of the Caspian Sea would experience a dramatic reduction in sea level.
+Under medium to high emission scenarios, a decline towards the high end, of 18 m, could mean an area of up to 143000 km2 converting to land, a 37% reduction to current water area.
+Under such a scenario all ecologically significant areas of the Caspian Sea would experience a large reduction in sea level.

 On October 23, 2021, Kazakhstan President Kassym-Jomart Tokayev signed the Protocol for the Protection of the Caspian Sea against Pollution from Land-based Sources in order to ensure better protection for the biodiversity of the Caspian Sea.

-In July 2025, the Caspian Sea reached its lowest recorded level, falling to less than 29 meters below sea level.
+In July 2025, the Caspian Sea reached its lowest recorded level, falling lower than 29 m below sea level.

 Flora and fauna

 Flora

 Iran's northern Caspian Hyrcanian mixed forests are maintained by moisture captured from the Caspian Sea by the Alborz Mountain Range.

 The rising level of the Caspian Sea between 1995 and 1996 reduced the number of habitats for rare species of aquatic vegetation.
 This has been attributed to a general lack of seeding material in newly formed coastal lagoons and water bodies.

-Many rare and endemic plant species of Russia are associated with the tidal areas of the Volga delta and riparian forests of the Samur River delta.
+Many rare and endemic plant species of Russia are associated with the tidal areas of the Volga Delta and riparian forests of the Samur River delta.
 The shoreline is also a unique refuge for plants adapted to the loose sands of the Central Asian Deserts.
 The principal limiting factors to successful establishment of plant species are hydrological imbalances within the surrounding deltas, water pollution, and various land reclamation activities.
 The water level change within the Caspian Sea is an indirect reason for which plants may not get established.

 These affect aquatic plants of the Volga Delta, such as Aldrovanda vesiculosa and the native Nelumbo caspica.
 Over a thousand plant species are found in the Samur River delta, including the unique temperate broadleaf forest and tropical liana forests that date back to the Tertiary period.
 In 2018, the Samursky National Park was created, protecting much of the Samur River delta.

 Since 2019 UNESCO has admitted the lush Hyrcanian forests of Mazandaran, Iran as World Heritage Site under category (ix).